 During this time we also secured our first commitment of monthly support from a foundation, The JJ Metta Memorial Foundation, which is operated from the United States but – until we connected — focused exclusively on the needs of students in India.
 In addition to obtaining the foundation’s monthly support, The Kwek Society facilitated the foundation’s direct shipments of masks and period products to the Navajo Nation.

-And this spring we got some media attention for our work during COVID.
+This spring we got some media attention for our work during COVID.
 Native News Online reported on us, as did a DC-Maryland-Virginia based news program.
-And The Harvard Project on American Indian Economic Development wrote about us in mid-June as one of a number of indigenous women-run groups doing “critical and courageous work” to assist Native communities and Native nations during the pandemic.
+The Harvard Project on American Indian Economic Development wrote about us in mid-June as one of a number of indigenous women-run groups doing “critical and courageous work” to assist Native communities and Native nations during the pandemic.

 The Kwek Society’s delivery of masks and period products to Shiprock, New Mexico for distribution within the Navajo Nation, April 2020.

-Numbers: We made 34 separate shipments of period supplies between March and June, providing a total of 202 pairs underwear, 53,700 pads, 90,929 liners, 9,665 tampons and 500 masks.
+Between March and June, we made 34 separate shipments of period supplies providing a total of 202 pairs of underwear, 53,700 pads, 90,929 liners, 9,665 tampons and 500 masks.
 Most of the 53,700 pads were donated by the Alliance For Period Supplies and were shipped out directly to New Mexico for distribution to Navajo communities hard hit by Covid-19.
 Early in 2020 we were invited to become an Allied Program of the Alliance.
 The Alliance not only got us the huge pad donation, but has provided us with technical support and, in Fall 2020, a truckload of period pain reliever that it delivered to our contacts in the Navajo Nation.
 We anticipate receiving substantial additional period product donations through the Alliance.

-What’s Next: In summer 2020 we received a substantial donation from the Burkehaven Family Foundation that will allow us to expand our reach while continuing to meet the needs of our established partners.
+In summer 2020 we received a substantial donation from the Burkehaven Family Foundation that has allowed us to expand our reach while continuing to meet the needs of our established partners.
 Despite the pandemic, we’ve added partners and we are eager for new partners.
-We have resupplied our partner schools for the 2020-2021 academic year.
+We restocked our partner schools for the 2020-2021 academic year with period supplies.